I Hear Talk: Reception and reviews

 While Bucks Fizz were generally criticised in the media for producing lightweight pop music, their albums usually received favourable reviews.
 However, of their five studio albums, I Hear Talk seemed to gain the least recommendations.
 Record Mirror criticized the album by being "not much to shout about" and that it was "the same old bill of fare that you've heard at least 100 times before".
 The same magazine however said that alongside new albums by Wham!, Culture Club, Duran Duran and Frankie Goes to Hollywood it was a contender for the top 10.

 Reviewing their single "I Hear Talk", pop group Bananarama said that the song was their best in a long time, stating "it has something the last few singles didn't".
 In a Smash Hits review, Morrissey said that the song "Golden Days" was "inexcusably dim", but received a rave review in Number One, saying "the sultry lead vocal is backed by the usual perfect three-part harmonies and a chorus that you'll not be able to get rid of for days.
 Great stuff".
-While Number One credited "Talking in Your Sleep" as being "raunchy".Journalist Mark Frith complimented the Title track, labelling it "euphoric" and saying that it deserved to reach No.1.
+Number One also credited "Talking in Your Sleep" as being "raunchy".
+Journalist Mark Frith complimented the title track, labelling it "euphoric" and saying that it deserved to reach No.1.

-In 2017, Classic Pop magazine reviewed the album, saying that "Talking in Your Sleep" had "pre-echoes of Bon Jovi's "Livin' On a Prayer", while the title track was "slinky".
+In 2017, Classic Pop reviewed the album, saying that "Talking in Your Sleep" had "pre-echoes of Bon Jovi's "Livin' On a Prayer", while the title track was "slinky".
 It gave favourable mention to tracks "Indebted to You", "Breaking Me Up" and "She Cries", saying they were "mid-80s pop epics".